-First memories then.
+Pros and cons.
+Olivia would have advantages.
+The Contessa promised that all their needs would be taken First memories then.
 She's eleven (he's thirteen) and in the room, the Contessa.
-There's also a boy (girl), Oliver (Olivia), and a couple who must be his (her) parents.
-Family of three in duplicate.
+There's also a boy (girl), Oliver care of, including Olivia's education.
+The Year of Living in (Olivia), and a couple who must be his (her) parents.
+Italy was a fantasy.
+Fantasies fed Jodie and Paul's love.
+This Family of three in duplicate.
 A mirror-image surprise.
-The Contessa's first lesson.

-Olivia opens a cardboard box for Oliver.
-She turns it upside down: a shower of birthday/Christmas cards.
+The is something real.
+The Contessa promised she'd take them to Sorrento next summer; she owns a villa there.
+And then Rome, Florence and possibly Bologna.
+Nights tossing and Olivia opens a cardboard box for Oliver.
+She turns it upside down: a shower of birthday/Christmas cards. turning.
+Heirs to a great fortune.

-It's all from the Contessa (there's guilt in Olivia's voice)-there was money-checks, sometimes large amounts-no matter where I move, she finds me.
+It's all from the Contessa (there's guilt in Olivia's voice)--there was money--checks, sometimes large amounts-no matter where I move, she finds me.
 Do you think she'll really leave me her house?
 Is she still luring people with that money?
 What if she really does it?
 Leaves me the house.
 What will I do?